Dental Veneers Treatment In Malta: What Are Your Options

 Your dentist will advise using composite veneers to fix minor cosmetic issues such as a slightly crooked smile or a cracked or chipped tooth.
 Composite veneers are designed, sculpted and applied over the course of just one visit to your dentist’s clinic.
 The other more common use of this composite material is in white fillings and is a made from a combination of plastic and glass, coloured to resemble a tooth’s appearance.

 Composite veneers are considerably less expensive than porcelain veneers and involve a shorter treatment time.
 However, the cons of using this treatment is a poorer finish compared to the porcelain version.
-Porcelain also is more resistant to staining and discoloration.
+Porcelain also is more resistant to staining and discolouration.
 However, good dental hygiene can ensure the longevity of even composite veneers.

 Porcelain veneers are the most common type of veneers used for people who want the most dramatic and positive change to their teeth’s appearance.
 They are considerably more expensive than the other options available due to the higher quality of material and the extensive preparation and custom fitting required.
 The porcelain materials used in veneers are not only translucent like a regular tooth, but it is also resistant to common stain inducers such as coffee, tea, red wine and smoking.